 Avocados are also abundant in antioxidants like vitamins C and E, which both boast protective properties for your peepers, Famularo says.

-Safeguarding your eye health is fundamental at every stage of life, but it's especially important as you grow older as advanced age is associated with a higher risk for certain eye diseases, according to the American Academy of Ophthalmology (AAO).
+Safeguarding your eye health is fundamental at every stage of life, but it's especially important as you grow older because your vision changes.
+Advanced age is also associated with a higher risk for certain eye diseases, according to the American Academy of Ophthalmology (AAO).

 When left unchecked or unmanaged, diabetes can cause some serious, potentially life-threatening medical issues, so it's important to do whatever you can to control the disease for a longer, healthier life.
 And eating avocado as part of an overall healthy diet can be one of the many strategies you take to do just that.